-Assets that are held to collect contractual cash flows are measured at amortized cost using the effective interest rate ('EIR') method where those cash flows represent solely payments of principal and interest.
+Assets that are held to collect contractual cash flows are meet the definition of equity under "IAS 32 Financial measured at amortized cost using the effective interest Instruments: Presentation" and are not held for trading. rate ('EIR') method where those cash flows represent solely The classification is determined on an instrument-byinstrument basis. payments of principal and interest.
 Interest income from these financial assets is included in finance income.
-The Group's financial assets measured at amortised cost include trade receivables, Sukuk, Customers' trust accounts of stc Bank, loan to employees, and Murabahas.
+The Group's financial assets measured at amortised The Group elected to classify irrevocably its listed equity cost include trade receivables, Sukuk, Customers' trust investments under this category. accounts of stc Bank, loan to employees, and Murabahas.